pdxprotestguide/protestguide/guides/portland/police_tactics.md

 Kettling is a trap technique where law enforcement officers will strategically herd a crowd of protestors down streets into a dead end or to an area where there are other law enforcement officers (LEOs) staged and ready to make mass arrests.

-You can avoid kettling by being aware of your surroundings, the streets you are traveling, and how officers are moving.
+You can avoid kettling by being aware of your surroundings, the streets you are traveling, and communicating with other protestors on the ground about how officers are moving.
 Don’t Get Kettled maps have been made for several common protest locations and show the safest routes that allow multiple options for egress.
 See the Maps section for Don’t Get Kettled maps for common Portland protest locations.
+Strategically placing scouts in the area around a protest who can keep an eye out for law enforcement movements and staging so that they can notifiy protestors about these activities via radio can help prevent protestors from being ambushed, kettled, and then mass arrested by law enforcement.

 On rare occasions, PPB has completely surrounded crowds to prevent them from moving or to detain or arrest protestors.
 In other situations, police have blocked the path of the crowd in only one direction in attempts to prevent them from reaching a specific destination.

 Note that if you are kettled by police and are detained, but not arrested, you are not required to show your ID or give other information.
 However, if you refuse to give this information you may be more likely to be arrested.

-### Impact munitions
+### Impact munitions used by law enforcement at protests

 Law enforcement often uses various types of impact munitions as a legal means of violence to disperse protestors.
 These munitions may include powder balls, rubber bullets, rubber buckshot, bean bags, FN303 marking rounds, or plastic batons.
 The rubber buckshot and FN303 marking rounds are hybrid chemical weapons.
 The rubber buckshot is sometimes coated in CS (see section C for more detailed information on chemical weapon usage).
 The FN303 marking rounds contain bismuth shards, which can lead to heavy metal toxicity.